JohannesAlmroth/thesis-johannes.almroth/spec.md

 ## 2. Problem Description and Approach
 Since NB-IoT is a new and emerging technology within the IoT field, limited documentation and knowledge is readily available.
 Some previous work and examples are available from the Computer Communications Group at Uppsala university, but simply getting a NB-IoT component integrated with a loading cell should pose enough of a challenge within the framework of a bachelor thesis.

-The necessary components for this projects includes a SIM-card connected to a NB-IoT network, a NB-IoT compatible micro-controller, as well as a load cell.
+The necessary components for this projects includes a SIM-card connected to a NB-IoT network, a NB-IoT compatible microcontroller, as well as a load cell.
 Uppsala university will provide the NB-IoT SIM-card, and Vetek will provide the rest of the hardware.
 The specific models and functions of the needed components are outlined below:

 * FiPy: a development board that gives access to all major LPWAN technologies.
 FiPy is developed by PyCom and equipped with an expansion board to enable integration with other components via GPIO pinouts, as well as an LTE-antenna to enable LTE CAT M1 or NB1.
 MicroPython is enabled on the board, and as such is programmed via the Python programming language.
 The available protocols on the FiPy are:
 	* WiFi